 In the 1963-1964 season, Malone guest starred on Jack Palance's ABC circus drama The Greatest Show on Earth.
 Thereafter, she became a household name when she accepted the lead role of Constance MacKenzie on the ABC primetime serial Peyton Place, on which she starred from 1964 through to 1968.
 (There was, however, a brief stretch where she was absent because of surgery, and the announcement was made on the air that Lola Albright was filling in until the return of Dorothy Malone.
 Dorothy Malone's character could not be written off the show then.)
 She had a featured role in the miniseries Rich Man, Poor Man (1976).
 Her last screen appearance came as a mother convicted of murdering her family in Basic Instinct (1992), appearing with Michael Douglas and Sharon Stone.

-Malone has been married and divorced three times and has two daughters, Mimi and Diane, from her first marriage to actor Jacques Bergerac.
+Malone was married and divorced three times.
+From her first marriage to actor Jacques Bergerac she had two daughters, Mimi and Diane.
 Her star in the Hollywood Walk of Fame is located at 1718 Vine.
-As of 2009, Malone is retired and living in Dallas, Texas.Read More
+Malone, in retirement, was known to be living in Dallas, Texas in 2009.Read More